 It monitors ad performance also.
 The CPM model allows brands to make money each time an ad is displayed.

-If AD is placed on the same page of a website twice, advertisers will have to pay for two impressions even though there is only one page view.
+If AD is placed on the same page of a website twice, advertisers will have to pay for two impressions even though there is only a one-page view.

-Here is given a formula of calculating CPM:-
+Here is given a formula for calculating CPM:-

-Display ads have a negative sides.
+Display ads have a negative side.
 Some readers get annoyed by the ads displayed alongside the content.

-A significant portion of the readers block ads defeating the very purpose of monetizing for the blogger.
+A significant portion of the readers blocks ads defeating the very purpose of monetizing for the blogger.

 With too many ad networks your control over the content becomes loose to some extent.
 So some bloggers show reluctance in displaying ads and look for other ways to monetize the blog.

-The concept of Sponsored blog post takes up the entry right here.
-Sponsored blog posts are nothing but to write content on behalf of a big brand.
+The concept of a Sponsored blog post takes up the entry right here.
+Sponsored blog posts are nothing but writing content on behalf of a big brand.

 In this, a blogger is required to make a declaration whenever a post is sponsored.
 It can conveniently be done by adding a sponsored post prefix to the post title.

-Google AdSense and other similar display ad networks work as middle men.
-They take a cut of what the customer pays to you.
+Google AdSense and other similar display ad networks work as middlemen.
+They take a cut of what the customer pays you.

-Then why not to bypass these middlemen and sell the ads directly to the advertisers.
+Then why not bypass these middlemen and sell the ads directly to the advertisers?

 A few of these plugins are:-

-By this you will not have to depend only on commission.
-Instead you can earn higher because deciding price will be your prerogative.
+By this, you will not have to depend only on commission.
+Instead, you can earn higher because deciding the price will be your prerogative.

-After you spend a long time in blogging, you become comfortable and expert in different aspects of it like niche selection, domain name selection, web hosting, website developing, promoting and monetizing.
+After you spend a long time blogging, you become comfortable and expert in different aspects of it like niche selection, domain name selection, web hosting, website developing, promoting, and monetizing.